huggingface/blog/supercharge-customer-service-with-nlp.md

 -   [Highest security mechanisms](https://huggingface.co/docs/hub/security)

-## **Find a suitable model**
+## **Finding a suitable model**

 Having decided on the task and the dataset that best describes our use case, we can now look into choosing a model to be used.

 Most likely, you will have to fine-tune a pretrained model for your use case, but it is worth checking whether they are already fine-tuned models on the Hub that perform well.
 In this case, you might reach a higher performance by just continuing to fine-tune such a model on your dataset.

-Let's take a look at all models that have been fine-tuned on Amazon Reviews Multi, you can find the list of models on the bottom right corner - clicking on *Browse models trained on this dataset* you can see [a list of all models fine-tuned on the dataset that are publicly available](https://huggingface.co/models?dataset=dataset:amazon_reviews_multi).
+Let's take a look at all models that have been fine-tuned on Amazon Reviews Multi.
+You can find the list of models on the bottom right corner - clicking on *Browse models trained on this dataset* you can see [a list of all models fine-tuned on the dataset that are publicly available](https://huggingface.co/models?dataset=dataset:amazon_reviews_multi).
 Note that we are only interested in the English version of the dataset because our customer feedback will only be in English.
-It looks like most of the most downloaded models are trained on the multi-lingual version of the dataset and those that don't seem to be multi-lingual have very little information or poor performance.
+Most of the most downloaded models are trained on the multi-lingual version of the dataset and those that don't seem to be multi-lingual have very little information or poor performance.
 At this point, it might be more sensible to fine-tune a purely pretrained model instead of using one of the already fine-tuned ones shown in the link above.

 Alright, the next step now is to find a suitable pretrained model to be used for fine-tuning.
-This is actually more difficult than it seems given the large amount of pretrained and fine-tuned models that are the [Hugging Face Hub](https://huggingface.co/models) .
+This is actually more difficult than it seems given the large amount of pretrained and fine-tuned models that are on the [Hugging Face Hub](https://huggingface.co/models).
 The best option is usually to simply try out a variety of different models to see which one performs best.
 We still haven't found the perfect way of comparing different model checkpoints to each other at Hugging Face, but we provide some resources that are worth looking into:

 -   The [model summary](https://huggingface.co/docs/transformers/model_summary) gives a short overview of different model architectures.
 -   A task-specific search on the Hugging Face Hub, *e.g.* [a search on text-classification models](https://huggingface.co/models), shows you the most downloaded checkpoints which is also an indication of how well those checkpoints perform.

-Both of the above resources are currently however a bit suboptimal.
-The model summary is not always kept up to date.
+However, both of the above resources are currently suboptimal.
+The model summary is not always kept up to date by the authors.
 The speed at which new model architectures are released and old model architectures become outdated makes it extremely difficult to have an up-to-date summary of all model architectures.
 Similarly, it doesn't necessarily mean that the most downloaded model checkpoint is the best one.
 E.g. [`bert-base-cased`](https://huggingface.co/bert-base-uncased) is amongst the most downloaded model checkpoints but is not the best performing checkpoint anymore.

-The best is often to try out a variety of different model architectures, stay up to date with new model architectures by following experts in the field and checking well-known leaderboards.
+The best is often to try out various model architectures, stay up to date with new model architectures by following experts in the field, and check well-known leaderboards.

 For text-classification, the important benchmarks to look at are [GLUE](https://gluebenchmark.com/leaderboard) and [SuperGLUE](https://super.gluebenchmark.com/leaderboard).
 Both benchmarks evaluate pretrained models on a variety of text-classification tasks, such as grammatical correctness, natural language inference, Yes/No question answering, etc..., which are quite similar to our target task of sentiment analysis.
 Thus, it is reasonable to choose one of the leading models of these benchmarks for our task.

-At the time of writing this notebook, the best performing models are very large models containing more than 10 billion parameters most of which are not open-sourced, *e.g.* *ST-MoE-32B*, *Turing NLR v5*, or
+At the time of writing this blog post, the best performing models are very large models containing more than 10 billion parameters most of which are not open-sourced, *e.g.* *ST-MoE-32B*, *Turing NLR v5*, or
 *ERNIE 3.0*.
 One of the top-ranking models that is easily accessible is [DeBERTa](https://huggingface.co/docs/transformers/model_doc/deberta).
-Because Let's try out DeBERTa's newest base version - *i.e.* [`microsoft/deberta-v3-base`](https://huggingface.co/microsoft/deberta-v3-base).
+Therefore, let's try out DeBERTa's newest base version - *i.e.* [`microsoft/deberta-v3-base`](https://huggingface.co/microsoft/deberta-v3-base).

 # **Training / Fine-tuning a model with 🤗 Transformers and 🤗 Datasets**